SuperNova76/FastFrames/docs/tutorial.md

 This option is set to `False` by default and is automatically turned on when `match_variables` are provided.

 Similarly to the reco level, you can use the custom class to add new variables/columns to the truth level.
-The relevant method of the custom class is [WmassJESFrame::defineVariablesTruth](https://gitlab.cern.ch/tdado/wmassjescustomclass/-/blob/1085a47d141b4ab5d26629f880aa6a40adbbc535/Root/WmassJESFrame.cc#L629).
+The relevant method of the custom class is 'defineVariablesTruth'.

 !!! tip "Truth selection"
     You can apply selection on the truth level as well by setting the `selection` option in the given `truth` block.